goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ## 66. Dispatching Correct Values

-- Why do we have two console.logs?
+- Why do we have two result for one console.log?
   - When the application first loads up inside of the browser, all of our reducers run one initial time.
   - So the instant the application loads up inside the browser, the postReducer runs with an action of some initialization type.
   - Whatever it is, it is not going to match the case 'FETCH_POSTS'.
 So, we are going to return default state value of an empty array.
   - Therefore, the application first boots up, we are going to have a state object that has a 'FETCH_POSTS' property and the property is going to contain the empty array.
   - After all of the reducers run, the react side of application is going to be rendered one time on the screen.
-  - So the postList component is going to be displayed on the screen one time.
+  - So the PostList component is going to be displayed on the screen one time.
   - During that initial one time, we are going to have the render method called and that is going to invoke the console.log empty array.
   - Immediately after the PostList component shows up on the screen, the _componentDidMount lifecycle_ method will be called and then we go through the entire process of running off to the API and fetching some data.
   - After we get some data back and dispatch the action to reducer, the reducer sees the action has a type of 'FETCH_POSTS', it returns whatever value is inside of the action.payload property.